December 1, 2017

 Frances S. Waters, DCSW, LMSW, LMFT, is an internationally recognized trainer, consultant, and clinician in the area of childhood trauma, abuse, and dissociation, and has presented extensively, including training programs in Europe, Africa, South American, and North America.
 She has specialized in the field of child abuse for 40 years.
 Ms. Waters is the past President of The International Society for the Study of Trauma & Dissociation (ISSTD) and has served on many committees with ISSD, including currently co-chair of ISSTD’s Child & Adolescent Committee, and Faculty Director of the Child Adolescent Psychotherapy Training Programs.
 She also serves on Editorial Board of the Journal of Child & Adolescent Trauma, contributing guest editor for the Journal of Trauma and Dissociation, and on the National Advisory Board of the Leadership Council on Child Abuse and Interpersonal Violence.

 9:00-10:30 Star Theoretical Model & core dissociative symptoms

 10:45-Noon: Evaluation process, principals of treatment, & beginning of stabilization (15 min. for questions)

 1:00-2:30 Stabilization techniques

-- Learn about the STAR Theoretical Model for comprehensive assessment and treatment of youth with complex trauma and dissociation
+• Recognize the STAR Theoretical Model for comprehensive assessment and treatment of youth with complex trauma and dissociation.

-- Understand the neurobiology of trauma and dissociation & Polyvagal Theory
+• Identify the neurobiology of trauma and dissociation

-- Recognize signs and symptoms of youth with dissociation to accurately discern from other more commonly recognized diagnoses
+• Recognize the signs and symptoms of dissociation in youth to accurately distinguish it from other more commonly recognized diagnoses.

-- Learn specialized intervention techniques that promote stabilization, trauma processing and integration
+• Compare specialized intervention techniques that promote stabilization, trauma processing, and integration.

 Please click on the link below to register for this workshop.